risc0-labs/eq-service/blob-tool/README.md

 Given specifics about a datum, a NMT proof is saved to `./proof_input.json`.
 This JSON can be used in [another utility](../runner-keccak-inclusion) to **test creation of a ZK proof** that ultimately the [`eq-service` provides for it's users](../README.md).

+## Requirements

+You must run a local Celestia Node, hardcoded to use `ws://localhost:26658` to connect.

 ## Usage

 ```sh